StrawberryBe/platform-learn.en/help/tutorial-one-adobe/modules/workflow-planning/module1.1/ex1.md

 ![Workfront Planning](./images/wfpl34.png)

-You should then see thenewly created campaign in the overview.
+You should then see the newly created campaign in the overview.

 ![Workfront Planning](./images/wfpl35.png)